top of page

 Cons

-1. Change of Control Approval: This process can take 3-6+ months, depending on the type of license and complexity of transaction.
+1. Change of Control Approval: This process can take 3-6 months or longer, depending on the type of license and the complexity of the transaction.

-2. Legacy Issues: You may discover compliance, technology, clients, anti-money laundering, staff and other issues that affect the business.
+2. Legacy Issues: You may discover compliance, technology, or client-related issues that affect the business.

 3. Cultural and Operational Integration Risks: Integrating into an established entity can pose challenges.